murphyk/iclr25/_posts/2025-04-28-distill-example.md

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <p>1. <strong>Same forward process</strong>: assume that one end of flow matching is Gaussian, and the noise schedule of diffusion models is in a particular form. </p>
-  <p  style="margin: 0;">2. <strong>"Similar" sampling processes</strong>: both follow an iterative update that involves the unknown clean data, which is replaced by the best guess of the clean data at the current time step.
+  <p  style="margin: 0;">2. <strong>"Similar" sampling processes</strong>: both follow an iterative update that a guess of the clean data at the current time step.
 (Spoiler: later we will show they are exactly the same!)</p>
 </div>